Blockbridge-Network/Team-BrickChain/README.md

 For support, please open an issue in the GitHub repository or contact the development team.

 ## Authors
+- Prince Aikins Baidoo
+- Emmanuel Tannor
-- Frontend Team
+- Henry Anomah
-- Smart Contract Team